biojava/logo/README.md

 * By contributing to this repository, you agree that the copyright for the contribution will be transferred to the Open Bioinformatics Foundation (www.open-bio.org), which is BioJava's parent organisation.

 ## Timeframe

-All contributions must be uploaded by the end of July 4th 2016.
+- All contributions needed to be uploaded by the end of July 4th 2016.
+- All votes need to be in by the end of day Wednesday July 6th.

 ## Announcement of Winner